RobHolme/DicomTools/readme.md

 * __Send-CFind__: send a DICOM C-Find request to a DICOM endpoint, display the results returned.
 * __Get-DicomTag__: list the DICOM tags from a DICOM file.

-For Powershell Core v7+ only, this module does not support Windows PowerShell.

 This module uses the Fellow OAK DICOM (fo-dicom) library. https://github.com/fo-dicom/fo-dicom